scala-network/xtc-stak/doc/compile_macOS.md

-# Compile **xmr-stak** for macOS
+# Compile **xtl-stak** for macOS

 ## Dependencies

-Assuming you already have [Homebrew](https://brew.sh) installed, the installation of dependencies is pretty straightforward and will generate the `xmr-stak` binary in the `bin/` directory.
+Assuming you already have [Homebrew](https://brew.sh) installed, the installation of dependencies is pretty straightforward and will generate the `xtl-stak` binary in the `bin/` directory.

 ### For NVIDIA GPUs